jakebellacera/scenery.js/README.md

 Emitted when the Scenery sequences to a new scene.

+Additional data passed into the `event.detail` object are:

+* `currentScene` - (_Number_) the index of the current scene.
+Do note that this index is _one-based_, so the index will start at 1.

 ### Sequence elements

 #### scenery:sequenced:in

 Emitted when the element is sequenced in.
+Do note that this event will bubble up to the Scenery element, so you can listen for all sequences on the Scenery element if needed.

 #### scenery:sequenced:out

 Emitted when the element is sequenced out.
+Do note that this event will bubble up to the Scenery element, so you can listen for all sequences on the Scenery element if needed.

 Contributing
 ------------